shreshthkapai/schwarzschild/docs/physics_engine.md

 ### Analytic Derivatives

-To avoid the overhead and instability of finite differences, we implement explicit analytic derivatives for the contravariant metric $\partial_\mu g^{\alpha\beta}$.

-For the Schwarzschild metric, the non-zero derivatives are primarily with respect to $r$ and $\theta$:
+Explicit analytic derivatives for the contravariant metric $\partial_\mu g^{\alpha\beta}$ are used to ensure stability and performance.
+For the Schwarzschild metric, the non-zero derivatives computed are:

 *   $\partial_r g^{tt} = \frac{2M}{r^2 (1-2M/r)^2}$
 *   $\partial_r g^{rr} = \frac{2M}{r^2}$